upf-gti/IK-threejs/docs/IKSolver.md

 # IKSolver - ThreeJs
-Inverse Kinematics Solvers implemented with FABRIK and CCD Algorithms for ThreeJs
+Inverse Kinematics Solvers implemented with [CCD](https://sites.google.com/site/auraliusproject/ccd-algorithm) and [FABRIK](https://www.researchgate.net/publication/271771862_Extending_FABRIK_with_model_constraints) algorithms for [ThreeJs](https://threejs.org/)

+See [IKHelper](./IKHelper.md) to visualise information associated with an instance of an IKSolver

 ```javascript
 import { FABRIKSolver, CCDIKSolver } from "IKSolver.js"